Guang (film)

 Guang (光) is a 2018 Malaysian Mandarin-language drama film by Quek Shio Chuan.
 The film tells the story of an autistic young man with a hidden musical talent who struggles to find a job, and his relationship with his brother.

-It is released to critical acclaim, and is released on 6 November 2020 in China.
+It was released to critical acclaim, and is released on 6 November 2020 in China.
 It is based on the 2011 short film of the same name by the director.

 It was released in its home country Malaysia on 28 November 2018, and was subsequently released in Singapore, Hong Kong, and Taiwan.

 Synopsis

 Wen Guang (Kyo Chen) is a young man who is autistic, he cannot focus and struggles to socialise with other people.
 His younger brother (Ernest Chong) wants him to look for a job so they can share their burden.
 As Wen Guang tries to find a job, he continues his secret passion, to collect and find for the perfect glasses and uncover a hidden talent.
 How will his story go?